Melbourne Renegades

-Melbourne Renegades are an Australian professional men's Twenty20 franchise cricket club based in Melbourne, the capital city of the Australian state of Victoria.
-They compete in the Australian Twenty20 cricket competition, the Big Bash League.
+The Melbourne Renegades is an Australian men's professional Twenty20 (T20) franchise cricket team based in Melbourne, Victoria.
+They compete in the Australian domestic Big Bash League (BBL) competition.
 As of the 2024–25 season, the team is coached by Cameron White and captained by Will Sutherland.
+Since the establishment of the BBL in BBL |01, the Renegades have won one title in (BBL |08).

+On 2 June 2026, it was reported that the brands of the Renegades and the Melbourne Stars would be merged into a new franchise, utilising the Stars' existing BBL license.
+Nick Cummins, the CEO of Cricket Victoria (CV), has described the new team as "just a merger of brands and staff" and "not a merger of the teams".
+Two weeks later, it was confirmed that both the Renegades and the Stars would compete in the upcoming 2026–27 season under their existing names.

 History

 Initial seasons (2011–2013)

 The Renegades' foundation captain was Victorian all-rounder Andrew McDonald and coached by then Victorian Bushrangers one-day coach, Simon Helmot.
 In their first season, the Renegades signed local state players such as Aaron Finch, Glenn Maxwell, Brad Hodge and Dirk Nannes, along with Pakistani imports Shahid Afridi and Abdul Razzaq.
 The Renegades struggled in their first season, only winning two games against the Sydney Thunder and the Sydney Sixers respectively.
 Aaron Finch scored 259 runs, whilst Shahid Afridi took 10 wickets.

 The 2012–13 Big Bash League season saw the Renegades release several star players including the previous seasons captain, Andrew McDonald.
 However, the recruitment of consistent players such as Ben Rohrer and Peter Nevill and cricket legend Muttiah Muralitharan, saw the season being the Renegades most successful season to date, finishing on top of the ladder, only losing to the Perth Scorchers in the regular season.
 Aaron Finch also became the first Renegades player to score a century after scoring 111 from 65 balls against the Melbourne Stars.
 The Renegades were knocked out by the Brisbane Heat in the semi-finals, losing by 15 runs.